axelvaldez/radical-companies/_posts/14-rfiction/first-of-earth/E11 The FIAT Enclaves/2022-03-10-E11-the-fiat-enclaves.markdown

  <p>&ldquo;Wait, that&rsquo;s too&hellip; &rdquo; Petra stumbled back a few steps and fell down.
 She was surprised, but still playful.
 She would have thrown it right back, but I stepped in between them.</p>
  <p>&ldquo;Please, don&rsquo;t throw it.
 That&rsquo;s an emergency battery pack, should you need it.
 It gets heavier as it gets closer to the clothing.
 It&rsquo;s like shooting a bullet.
 Thankfully, you threw it softly,&rdquo; I said while looking at Ignatius.</p>
  <p>&ldquo;It was kind of fun,&rdquo; Petra retorted. &ldquo;Come to think of it, why would you have this protective technology when it&rsquo;s all nice and peaceful over here?&rdquo;</p>
  <p>&ldquo;Actually, <em>we</em> didn&rsquo;t have it until after the Bracia hostilities started.
 In fact, nobody had exactly what you have right now, but we had enough pieces of it.
 Some of it came from the Off Surface folks and some from groups that were into extreme sports.
 Many people jumped in to put them all together quickly enough right after the Bracia violence started.
 Violence is one thing that revolts all of us.&rdquo; I continued, &ldquo;that is one of the big advantages of having transparent and unobstructed access to all kinds of technology and fundamental discoveries from anywhere in the biosphere.
-We can learn and take action fast because we are not slowed down by all the secrecy that FIAT thinking leads you to.&rdquo;</p>
+We can learn and take action fast because we are not slowed down by all the secrecy that <span class='_paradigm'>Fiat</spam> thinking leads you to.&rdquo;</p>
  <p>&ldquo;Are you hungry?
 We can get something to eat by ourselves or we can go to an open kitchen.
 Your choice.&rdquo;</p>

 <h1>Open Kitchen</h1>